bitwarden/help/_articles/providers/provider-events.md

 ### Events

-Event Logs record several different types of events for Provuders.
+Event Logs record several different types of events for Providers.
 The Event Logs screen captures a **Timestamp** for the event, client app information including the application ype and IP (accessed by hovering over the {% icon fa-globe %} globe icon), the **User** connected to the event, and an **Event** description.
 Provider Events include:

 - Invited user *user-identifier*
 - Confirmed user *user-identifier*